Beatty solutions of almost Golomb functional equations: Introduction

-In this paper we show that, once the greedy constraint is removed, the same implicit equation admits a second monotone solution of a different nature.
-The case $r=2$ already illustrates the phenomenon.
+In this paper we show that, once the greedy constraint is removed, the same implicit equation admits a continuum of monotone solutions of a different nature in the full-window range $n\ge r$.
+For every non-square $r\ge 3$ an entire interval of Beatty shifts solves it there, and for $r=2$ such an interval appears after one further composition.
+We begin with the canonical $r=2$ branch.

 \begin{theorem} The inhomogeneous Beatty sequence